brandnewbox/bnb-on-rails-book/stimulus.md

         this.showTarget.style.visibility = "visible";
 }
 }
-Here, we again use the this.target-nameTarget property to match our sho w target, which is attached to the <div> element with the sharks/all partial.
+Here, we again use the this.target-nameTarget property to match our sho w target, which is attached to the <div> element with the books/all partial.
 We gave it a default style, "visibility:hidden" , so in this method, we simply change the style to "visible" .
 This will show the partial to users who have opted into seeing older posts.

- Below showAll, we'll next add an upvote method, to allow users to “upvote” posts on the page by attaching the free Font Awesome le icon to a particular post.
+ Below showAll, we'll next add an upvote method, to allow users to “upvote” posts on the page by attaching the free Font Awesome le icon to a particular review.
 Add the following code to define this method:
     ~/sharkapp/app/javascript/controllers/posts_cont
 roller.js